 5642m high, making it the highest peak in Europe.
 After particle

-physics, hiking/alpinism is my second passion in life!
+physics and quantum computing, hiking/alpinism is my second passion in life!